Sceat: Legends

 Sceattas rarely carry legends of any kind, though a small number do name the mint of London and others carry short runic legends such as 'Aethiliraed' and 'Efe', which probably refer to moneyers rather than kings.

 Imagery

-Although sceattas present many problems of organization, attribution, and dating, they also carry a variety of designs bespeaking extensive Celtic, classical, and Germanic influences.
+Although sceattas present many problems of organisation, attribution, and dating, they also carry a variety of designs bespeaking extensive Celtic, classical, and Germanic influences.
 These designs include human figures, animals, birds, crosses, plants, and monsters, all of which have been elucidated by Anna Gannon.
 Tony Abramson has published an illustrated guide for nonexperts.
 One series (U), has been linked to King Aethelbald of Mercia (716-57) on the basis of its iconography, though this attribution is tenuous and recent research suggests it is very unlikely.
 It has also been suggested on the basis of the iconography of certain sceattas that they were issued by ecclesiastical authorities, such as bishops or abbots.
 Minting may not have been a strictly urban or secular prerogative, and coins were used for many payments and purposes beyond pure commercial buying and selling.